ktorio/ktor-documentation/topics/client.md

 }
 ```

-Note that the `close` function prohibits the creation of new requests, but doesn't terminate currently active ones.
+Note that the `close` function prohibits creating new requests but doesn't terminate currently active ones.
 Resources will only be released after all client requests are completed.